nordquant/complete-dbt-bootcamp-zero-to-hero/_course_resources/course-resources.md

 ```

 ## Snowflake user creation
-_Only execute these commands if you decided to skip the Automized Snowflake Setup._
+_Only execute these commands if you decided to skip the Automated Snowflake Setup._

 Copy these SQL statements into a Snowflake Worksheet, fill in the public key, select all and execute them (i.e. pressing the play button).